eccelerators/SimStm/README.rst

  const bconst 0b011
  const cconst 3

-The ``const`` instruction declares and define a constant with ID and hex, binary, or decimal unsigned 32-bit integer value.
+The ``const`` instruction declares and defines a constant with ID and hex, binary, decimal unsigned value.

 It **isn’t possible** to initialize a constant by referencing another constant.